Why Women Kill: Casting

 In February 2019, it was announced that Ginnifer Goodwin and Lucy Liu had been cast in starring roles.
 On February 27, 2019, it was reported that Reid Scott had joined the cast.
 On March 4, 2019, it was announced that Sam Jaeger had joined the cast.
 On March 7, 2019, it was announced that Alexandra Daddario had joined the cast.
 On March 11, 2019, Kirby Howell-Baptiste had been cast.
 On March 19, 2019, Sadie Calvano joined cast as a series regular.
 On April 5, 2019, Katie Finneran has been cast in a recurring role.
 On April 17, 2019, Adam Ferrara joined the cast in a recurring capacity.
 On August 7, 2019, Li Jun Li was cast in a recurring role.
 In October 2020, Allison Tolman, Nick Frost, Lana Parrilla, B.K.
 Cannon, Jordane Christie, Matthew Daddario, Veronica Falcón were cast to star for the second season.
 In November 2020, Virginia Williams, Jessica Phillips, Eileen Galindo, Cynthia Quiles, and Kerry O'Malley joined the cast in recurring roles for the second season.
 On April 14, 2021, Rachel Bay Jones was cast in a recurring role for the second season.

 Release

-Why Women Kill premiered on August 15, 2019, and its first season consisted of 10 episodes on CBS All Access.
-The second season premiered on June 3, 2021, on Paramount+ and it consists of 10 episodes.
+Why Women Kill premiered on August 15, 2019, on CBS All Access and its first season consisted of 10 episodes.
+The second season premiered on June 3, 2021, on Paramount+ and it consisted of 10 episodes.